sandronabro/About-Me/README.md

 ## About Me

 - 🌐 I'm from Georgia.
-- 🎓 Currently studying as a programmer at Gaol-Oriented Academy
+- 🎓 Currently studying as a programmer at Goall-Oriented Academy
 - 🚀 I'm interested in music, programming

 ## Let's Connect